emscripten-forge/xeus-lite-docker/README.md

 npm start
 ```

-Once finished, `jupyterlite` assets will be available at `./jupyterlite/_output`, you can serve the site with any static file server, for example:
+`jupyterlite` assets will be available at `./jupyterlite/_output`, you can serve the site with any static file server, for example:

 ```bash
  python -m http.server 3344 -d jupyterlite/_output